 2) He's worried you're going to kick him to the curb.

 This isn't exactly the healthiest reason, but it's really common.
-When someone thinks that you're losing interest, many times their (ill-advised) reaction is to try to frantically pull you in closer.
-Not only does this not work for them, but often it's a self-fulfilling prophecy.
+When he thinks you're losing interest, many times his (ill-advised) reaction is to frantically try to pull you closer.
+Not only does this not work for him, but often it's a self-fulfilling prophecy.
 You might find yourself actually losing interest in him if he keeps it up.

 You can probably understand what he's going through, though.
 Most people have been on the other side of this ordeal at one time or another.